kendo-labs/kendo-bootstrapper/kendosrc/docs/api/web/grid.md

 ### columns `Array`

 The configuration of the grid columns.
-Set to array of JavaScript objects or strings.
-A JavaScript object is interpreted as column configuration.
-A string is interpreted as the
+An array of JavaScript objects or strings.
+A JavaScript objects are interpreted as column configurations.
+Strings are interpreted as the
-[field](#configuration-columns.field) to which the column is bound to.
+[field](#configuration-columns.field) to which the column is bound.
 The grid will create a column for every item of the array.

 > If this setting is **not** specified the grid will create a column for every field of the data item.